homyplan/Task_23-RoomDrawAssistant/README.md

 1. Select from objects catalog
 2. Glue to the cursor during dragging (for precise operation)
-3. Insert like normal element
+3. Insert a room like normal element
 4. Rescale, rotate in second step (after insert)

 ![rooms](rooms.JPG)